DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/export/enabled.md

 ---
 ---
 ##### shortDescription
-Enables the client-side exporting in the widget.
+Enables the client-side exporting in the UI component.

 ---